embark-framework/embark-site/source/_posts/2018-10-27-how-to-create-a-token-factory-with-embark-part-2.md

 title: How to create a Token Factory with Ethereum — Part 2
-summary: "In this second part we'll continue where we left of in part one, on building a token factory with Embark and focus on how to deploy new tokens."
+summary: "In this second part, we'll continue where we left off in part one, on building a token factory with Embark and focus on how to deploy new tokens."
 categories:
   - Tutorial
 alias: